Giants Q&A: Smith also may start next game

 Who will make that decision?

-McAdoo, assuming he is still in position to do so, said he and the coaching staff will “put our heads together” and come to a conclusion “early in the week.”
-McAdoo said he also would “bounce it off” general manager Jerry Reese.
-He did not say if team ownership will have a say in the decision-making process as they were when the Giants transitioned from Eli Manning to Smith.
+McAdoo, assuming he still is in position to do so, said he and the coaching staff will “put our heads together” and come to a conclusion “early in the week.”
+McAdoo said he also will “bounce it off” general manager Jerry Reese.
+He did not say if team ownership will have a say in the decision, as it did when the Giants made the transition from Eli Manning to Smith.

 We know why Eli Manning didn’t play.
 Why didn’t Eli Apple play?